-Hanson International Academy is a place that promotes responsibility, respect, civility and academic excellence in a safe learning and teaching environment.
+Hanson High School is a place that promotes responsibility, respect, civility and academic excellence in a safe learning and teaching environment.

 All students, parents, teachers and staff have the right to be safe, and feel safe in the school community.
 With this right comes the responsibility to be law-abiding citizens and to be accountable for actions which put the safety of others or oneself at risk.
 The school’s Code of Conduct specifies the range of consequences for student actions that do not comply with the set standards of behaviour.
 The standards of behaviour apply not only to students, but also to all school members: parents, volunteers, teachers and other staff members whether they are on school property, on school buses or at school-authorized events or activities.